alexishida/marketlist-web/README.md

 # MarketlistWeb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+This project was built for a talk in Amazon Event Tech 2017.

 ## Development server